siboehm/lleaves/README.md

 ```

 ### Tasks
+- Come up with a better name (has to be available on PyPI and conda)
 - Switch to single-precision floats instead of float64.
 - Release GIL and implement multithreading
 - Refactor `nodes.py` to split AST-traversal from IR Codegen.